yoavt2806/soccer_guess_game/README.md

 5. Arrays manipulations
 6. Using an existing component of external library

+## Level
+The task requires intermediate-level knowledge of React

 ## Setup

 This project was created with React's Create React App scripts.
 To